To Rome with Love (film): Production

 To Rome with Love tells four unrelated stories taking place in Rome.
-Antonio's story, is a direct lift with some amendments of an entire Federico Fellini film, The White Sheik (1952).
+Antonio's story is a direct copy with some amendments of an entire Federico Fellini film, The White Sheik (1952), written by Fellini, Tullio Pinelli and Ennio Flaiano.

 Financial backing for To Rome with Love came from distributors in Rome who offered to finance a film for Allen as long as it was filmed in Rome.
 Allen accepted, seeing the offer as a way to work in the city and "get the money to work quickly and from a single source".
 The four vignettes featured in the film were based on ideas and notes he had written throughout the year before he wrote the script.
-The vignettes featured in the film deal with the theme of "fame and accomplishment", although Allen stated that he didn't intend for them to have any thematic connection.
+The vignettes featured in the film deal with the theme of "fame and accomplishment", although Allen stated that he did not intend for them to have any thematic connection.
 He initially named the film Bop Decameron, a reference to the 14th century book by Italian author Giovanni Boccaccio, but several people did not understand the reference, so he retitled it Nero Fiddles.
 The new title was still met with confusion, so he settled on the final title To Rome with Love, although he has stated that he hates this title.